decentraland/adr/RFC/RFC-9-hosted-preview-service.md

 As a result:
 - The learning experience to upload and preview a scene will be minimal
 - Scenes content can be tested multi-player and isolated from the Genesis City
-- The preview UX can be tested with a subset of content creators
+- Content Creators can test the preview UX of their scenes
 - As the access will be limited, all the focus is going to be on the experience and scalability will come on the following stage
 - Fosters the decentralization by having an alternative solution to the Heroku application container